wjladams/patient-decisions/html/ahp/README.md

 # AHP Javascript library
-This is a browser based AHP javascript library.
+This is a browser based AHP javascript library, for general AHP usage.

 ## Files
 * `ahp.js`: The AHP calculation library